Skip to main content

 2. Create a Strategic Plan

-Now that you know what your organization needs from an L&D program, it’s time to create the plan.
+Now that you know what your organization needs to get out of its learning and development program, it’s time to create the plan.

 While creating your plan, consider: